 Let’s try to summarize it

-There is a list of dynamic IP addresses called ARP, which are assigned to the clients as they are free, linking said IP with the physical and real address of the machine called MAC.
-The attack consists of supplanting in that list, the physical or MAC address of the victim’s device (usually the gateway), by the attacker’s MAC address, being associated with the IP of the victim and therefore supplanting it.
+The list of dynamic IP addresses called ARP.
+Dynamic IP assigned to the clients as its free, linking said IP with the physical and real address of the machine called MAC.
+The attack consists of a supplanting list, the physical or MAC address of the victim’s device (usually the gateway), by the attacker’s MAC address, associated with the IP of the victim, and therefore supplanting it.

 After getting to impersonate the victim, the attacker will be able to intercept, modify or even retain data that is in transit, therefore it will have a wide control of the data traveling through the network.

-At the beginning of this article, I commented that this type of attack allows intercepting communications between computers that are in the same network segment, this is not entirely true, since with a port theft in the router (an ARP poisoning but in the CAM or Content Addressable Memory of the router) can intercept the communications coming from the Internet (or another network) to the victim who is in another network segment, what we cannot do is poison the victim’s ARP cache, this It implies that it would only affect confidentiality and access control, not integrity.
+At the beginning of this article, I commented that this type of attack allows intercepting communications between computers in the same network segment.
+This is not entirely true since with a port theft in the router (an ARP poisoning but in the CAM or Content Addressable Memory of the router) intercept the communications coming from the Internet (or another network) to the victim who is in another network segment. what we cannot do is poison the victim’s ARP cache, this implies that it would only affect confidentiality and access control, not integrity.